 What is vitamin K2 and how does it aid bone health?

 Vitamin K2 (menaquinone) is a fat-soluble vitamin that your body needs to build strong bones.
 It activates two key proteins.
 The first, osteocalcin, attracts calcium into bones and teeth, where it belongs.
 The second, matrix GLA protein (MGP), removes calcium from blood vessels and other soft tissues.
 There are several forms of vitamin K2.
 Menaquinone-4 (MK-4), also called menatetrenone, is found is grass-fed animal products.
 Menaquinone-7 (MK-7) is found in natto, a soy food produced by bacteria.

 Which foods are rich in vitamin K2?

-How much Vitamin K2 should you consume?
+How much vitamin K2 do you need?

-Your dietary requirements are unique, Please consult your healthcare provider for advice on your particular needs.
+Your dietary requirements are unique.
+Please consult your healthcare provider for advice on your particular needs.

 Recipes rich in vitamin K2

-Which vitamin K2 foods do you like?
+What vitamin K2 foods do you like?